Hear from a Psychiatrist: What’s Online Psychiatry Like?

 If your symptoms are ongoing and pervasive, we probably do want to address them with medication.
 I also focus on the distress the patient experiences.
 One person might be able to cope and figure out some strategies to deal with two weeks of anxiety, while another person might find it so distressing that it impacts their functioning.
 We’re all different!
 It’s important to get the care you need.

-a to see a psychiatrist?
+When is it a good idea to see a psychiatrist?
 Do I need to see a primary care provider (PCP) first?

 If you're not feeling well and think you need to see a psychiatrist, don't stop yourself.
 Go ahead with that!